schulmacher/krupton/docs/005_monitoring_victoria.md

 # Monitoring with VictoriaMetrics

-Picked because it supports a single binary deployment.. simply run the exe.
+Picked because it supports a single binary deployment.. simply run the executable.
 VictoriaMetrics includes vmui, a built-in web interface for querying and visualizing metrics, eliminating the need for external visualization tools.

 * https://github.com/VictoriaMetrics/VictoriaMetrics
 * https://prometheus.io/